Armijn Pane: Life

 Armijn Pane was born in Moeara Sipongi, Tapanuli, Sumatra, the third of eight children.
 He began his education at the Hollandsch-Inlandsche Schools (HIS), in Padang Sidempuan, and Tanjung Balai and later joined the Europeesche Lagere School (ELS) in Sibolga and Bukit Tinggi.
-After graduating from ELS, he moved to Java where he began, but didn't finish, medical training at the School tot voor Indische Opleiding Artsen (STOVIA) in Jakarta and at the Nederlandsch-Indische Artsen School (NIAS) in Surabaya.
+After graduating from ELS, he moved to Java where he began.
+Still, he didn't finish, medical training at the School tot voor Indische Opleiding Artsen (STOVIA) in Jakarta and at the Nederlandsch-Indische Artsen School (NIAS) in Surabaya.
 He then transferred his efforts to writing and literature at the Algemene Middelbare School (AMS) in Surakarta, before graduating in 1931 with a degree in Western Classical Literature.

 While still a student he was active for a short time in the nationalist youth organisation, Indonesia Muda, but soon left this in favour of writing.
 He began his working life as a journalist in Jakarta and Surabaya, and also taught language and history at the national school in Kediri and Jakarta.

 In 1933 he and Sutan Takdir Alisjahbana started the magazine, Poedjangga Baroe, where he served as the secretary and editor until 1938.
 In 1936 he joined the state publishing company, Balai Pustaka, where he worked throughout the Japanese occupation.
 It was also during this period that he wrote his first works, among them the play Lenggang Kencana (1937) and a collection of poems entitled Jiwa Berjiwa (Soul to Soul, 1941);

 Following the Proclamation of Indonesian Independence, he became editor of Spektrum, and a few years later, editor of the Indonesian Cultural Magazine.
 He was also the editor of the magazine Indonesia from 1948 to 1955.
 During these years, he produced the play Jinak-jinak Merpati (Domestic Pigeons, 1953) and the collection of short stories Kisah antara Manusia (Stories about People, 1953).
-Other well-known works by Armijn Pane include: Iwa-inclined (1939), a collection of short stories, and the novel Belenggu (Shackles, 1940).
+Other well-known works by Armijn Pane include Iwa-inclined (1939), a collection of short stories, and the novel Belenggu (Shackles, 1940).
 From 1950 to 1955, he was a member of the Badan Musyawarah Kebudayaan Nasional (National Cultural Consultation Body).

 He was honoured for his work in literature by the Government of the Republic of Indonesia in 1969.
 He died in Jakarta only a few months later, in February 1970.

-His brother, Sanusi Pane, was also a well known writer and journalist.
+His brother, Sanusi Pane, was also a well-known writer and journalist.